wyne-ybanez/SneakrHead/README.md

 - The basket page does not look appealing on mobiles phones or on small devices.
 In future, I would like to refactor the code on this page so as to improve the look and style of the mobile display for the page.

 - In future I would like to fine tune this project even further and ensure that it passes Pep8/Flake 8, W3C HTML, CSS and JS Hint validators.
 At the moment the project still has many errors regarding best practices and validation.

+- Refine the sizing logic and parameters for certain products such as socks or shoes e.g size UK 9.5.

+- Have a model for stock and refine stock logic, decreasing stock for every successful checkout.

+- Images should be added for the README.md displaying the look of certain pages as described in the user stories and implementation.

 ****
 ## Technologies